Apple’s huge App Store makeover arrives today in iOS 11

 Beyond the “Today” tab, the rest of the App Store has changed, too.
 The top charts are now separated into those for games and those for non-game apps, for example.
 Too often, popular games would crowd out up-and-coming apps on the charts, while the charts themselves gave too much weight to the apps nearly everybody already has or at least knows about, like Facebook, Instagram, Messenger, YouTube, Snapchat and so on.

 You’ll notice that these top rankings are no longer as prominently displayed when you pop over to the Apps or Games tabs, in fact.
-Instead, each section begins with more specialized content – stories about app that have been updated with interesting new features, apps to try out, new games, recommendations, and so on.
+Instead, each section begins with more specialized content — stories about apps that have been updated with interesting new features, apps to try out, new games, recommendations and so on.
 Basically, it’s like the Today content, but in a different location.

-Beneath this, are lists of new games or apps that the editorial team likes, relevant lists (like apps for getting through the hurricane), and those that are focused on a topic (apps to help you “find your zen,” games with “gorgeous graphics,” e.g.).
+Beneath this are lists of new games or apps that the editorial team likes, relevant lists (like apps for getting through the hurricane) and those that are focused on a topic (apps to help you “find your zen,” games with “gorgeous graphics,” for example).
 Only as you scroll down will you find the charts.
-And the top grossing chart itself is gone entirely.
+And the top-grossing chart itself is gone entirely.

-That latter decision was made because consumers don’t really care about the apps that make money – they’re looking for entertainment and inspiration, not which apps are excelling at their business models.
-(That data will continue to be available to app store analytics firms and as a RSS feed, as before, we understand).
+That latter decision was made because consumers don’t really care about the apps that make money — they’re looking for entertainment and inspiration, not which apps are excelling at their business models.
+(We understand that data will continue to be available to app store analytics firms and as an RSS feed, as before.)

-There are a number of other tweaks to the App Store rolling out today, as well, that enhance the overall experience, including its use of previews, imagery and video to better showcase apps’ content; clearer details about the app’s in-app purchases; easier-to-read information about the app’s rank, star rating, age appropriateness, and reviews.
+There are a number of other tweaks to the App Store rolling out today, as well, that enhance the overall experience, including its use of previews, imagery and video to better showcase apps’ content; clearer details about an app’s in-app purchases; easier-to-read information about an app’s rank, star rating, age appropriateness and reviews.

 -